kubernetes-sigs/kubespray/docs/dns-stack.md

 coredns_external_zones='[{"cache": 30,"zones":["example.com","example.io:453"],"nameservers":["1.1.1.1","2.2.2.2"]}]'
 ```

+### coredns-custom ConfigMap

+You can create an optional configmap in kube-system namespace after deployment
+named ``coredns-custom``.
+Inside your configmap should have files with the
+suffix ".override" to override any base settings.
+For other options, such as
+defining extra zones, define files with the suffix ".server".

 ### dns_etchosts (coredns)

 Optional hosts file content to coredns use as /etc/hosts file.
 This will also be used by nodelocaldns, if enabled.